Fact Sheets And Publications

 • Check environmental conditions

-• Spray when anticipated high temperature <85F
+• Spray when the anticipated high temperature is less than 85°F

-• Do not spray during extreme relative humidity (RH) conditions such as:
+• Do not spray during extreme relative humidity (RH) conditions, such as:

 • Low RH and high temperature conditions that favor rapid evaporation